youssef869/FIR/README.md

 #  FIR Filter Implementation and Verification

-This project showcases the complete flow of designing, implementing, and verifying a 15th-order low-pass FIR filter with cut-off frequency of 10MHz and sampling rate of 100MHz.
-It involves MATLAB-based filter design and modeling, Verilog RTL implementation, and functional verification using Vivado and Xilinx's CORDIC IP core for sinusoidal inputs generation.
+This project includes designing, implementing, and verifying a 15th-order low-pass FIR filter with a cut-off frequency of 10 MHz and a sampling rate of 100 MHz.
+It involves MATLAB-based filter design and modeling, Verilog RTL implementation, and functional verification using Vivado and Xilinx's CORDIC IP core for sinusoidal input generation.

 ---